OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

     - We can not check what changed between the old and new version
     - We can not know the cause of this change (RS, Infra, Algorithms...)

+Note: The outdated status is a nice to have feature (it won't be implemented right now).

 ## Creation fields

 These fields are required at creation time, but cannot be changed afterwards.